 Next time, when you authorize a merchant ‘s automatic payment, make sure it’s a trust company.
 You can verify the address, the email and other details to protect yourself online.

 Also, if you have experience with companies and their monthly recurring payments, you can share the problems you found and how you fixed them.
 That way everyone gets help.
-I hope this solves the problem with your account.
+I hope this solves the problem with your PayPal account automatic payments.